-When companies allow Rapid Response activities to take place on the company site and on company time, employees are able to begin services, including training, before they lose their jobs.
+When companies allow Rapid Response activities to take place on the company site and on company time, employees may begin receiving services, including training, before they lose their jobs.
 The sooner this process starts, the more quickly the stress of a traumatic event such as a layoff can be managed, through access to important information and services that will enhance re-employment opportunities.

 In some cases, employers are required to provide 60 days' notice before a layoff.
-Certain mass layoffs and plant closings will meet the criteria of the Worker Adjustment and Retraining (WARN) Act; the criteria are complex, but some basic levels are:
+Certain mass layoffs and plant closings will meet the criteria of the Worker Adjustment and Retraining Act (WARN); the criteria are complex, but some basic levels are:

-- layoffs of 50 or more workers at a single site, where 50 is at least one-third of the total full-time workforce at that site - any layoffs of 500 or more workers at a single site
+- layoffs of 50 or more workers at a single site, where 50 is at least one-third of the total full-time workforce at that site - · any layoffs of 500 or more workers at a single site

-The WARN Act (Worker Adjustment and Retraining Notification) offers protection to workers, their families and communities by requiring employers to provide a notice 60 days in advance of covered plant closings and covered mass layoffs.
-This notice must be provided to either affected workers or their representatives (e.g. a labor union); to the Vermont Department of Labor; and to the appropriate unit of local government.
+The WARN Act offers protection to workers, their families and communities by requiring employers to provide a notice 60 days in advance of covered plant closings and covered mass layoffs.
+This notice must be provided to either affected workers or their representatives (e.g. a labor union); to the State Dislocated Worker Unit; and to the appropriate unit of local government.